kristhayer11/alcohols-empire/content/intro/essay1.md

 ### Notes ###

-[^1]: "Living Rooms: The Period Rooms Initiative," Minneapolis Institute of Arts, Accessed November 13, 2018, [https://new.artsmia.org/living-rooms/] (https://new.artsmia.org/living-rooms/)
+[^1]: "Living Rooms: The Period Rooms Initiative," Minneapolis Institute of Art, Accessed November 13, 2018, [https://new.artsmia.org/living-rooms/] (https://new.artsmia.org/living-rooms/)

 [^2]: "Up All Night in the 1700s," Minneapolis Institute of Arts, Accessed November 13, 2018, [https://new.artsmia.org/living-rooms/up-all-night/] (https://new.artsmia.org/living-rooms/up-all-night/)